blakeembrey/atom-dash/README.md

 ### Adding Docsets

-Open the Atom config file `Atom -> Open Your Config` and add the docsets under the `dash` object in the following form:
+Open the Atom config file `Atom -> Config...` and add the docsets under the `dash` object in the following form:

 ```cson
 'dash':